-We shall not formalize the "cascade" part of our definition, since it is a technical task which would not contribute much to our model.
+We shall not formalize the "cascade" part of our definition, as it is a technical task that would not significantly contribute to our model.
+Besides, none of the manuals known to us describe this option precisely enough to allow for its formalization.
+In particular, none even mentions what may happen if we have a circular reference between tables.